 I am currently working on five book projects:

-Education In The Anthropocene: Essays On The Future of Learning, Schooling, and Human Nature (2016, Integral Publishing House).
+Education In A Time Between Worlds: Essays On The Future of Learning, Schooling, and Human Nature (2018, Integral Publishing House).
 Bringing together 10 essays in Integral Theory, including published and unpublished material.
 Engages topics of de-schooling, educational technology, testing, ADD medication, global meta-crises, and emergent forms of religious and spiritual educational configurations.

 (Misty morning, Hammond Pond)